GiovanniScordilli/Projects/README.md

 **Projects**\
 Here you can find some projects in C or C++. \
-All projects provide a CMakeLists.txt to build the application on your machine.
+All projects provide a CMakeLists.txt to build the application on your machine except for the C containers.